KingRaver/reply_guy/YO.md

 Tokenetics Market Oracle is an enterprise-grade cryptocurrency analysis system that combines real-time market data, machine learning, and natural language processing to generate high-precision market insights across multiple timeframes.
 The system operates on a modular architecture:

+For a detailed overview of the system architecture, see the [architecture.txt](architecture.txt) file in the repository.

 ### Core Components Interaction